inbo/data-publication/datasets/rl-libellen-checklist/metadata.md

 ---

-**Resource citation**:
+**Resource citation**: De Knijf G, Brosens D, Desmet P (2014): Red list of dragonflies in Flanders, Belgium.
+Research Institute for Nature and Forest (INBO).
+Dataset/Checklist. <http://doi.org/10.15468/wgegyc>

 ## Abstract

-Red list of dragonflies in Flanders, Belgium is a regional checklist dataset published by the Research Institute for Nature and Forest (INBO).
-It is the official red list of dragonflies (Odonata) in Flanders, Belgium as published in De Knijf G. 2006.
+*Red list of dragonflies in Flanders, Belgium* is a regional checklist dataset published by the Research Institute for Nature and Forest (INBO).
+It is the official red list of dragonflies (Odonata) in Flanders, as published in De Knijf 2006.
 The dataset includes 66 species, with their Dutch vernacular name and IUCN status in Flanders.
-Issues with the dataset can be reported at <https://github.com/LifeWatchINBO/rl-libellen-checklist>
+Issues with the dataset can be reported at <https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/rl-libellen-checklist>

 ## Keywords